wilrodriguez-projects/wilrodriguez-projects/README.md

 # Wil Rodriguez (Wil)

 Technical Project Manager specializing in IT operations, infrastructure coordination, and automation.
+Currently building a public IT Support Home Lab while preparing for the CompTIA A+ certification.

 I focus on bridging technical delivery and operational execution by building practical tools, dashboards, and lab environments that simulate real production systems.